-Duffy’s work is in the collections of The Chipstone Foundation, Deutsche Bank, Fidelity Investments, the Heard Museum, Dartmouth College Rauner Special Collections Library, and in numerous private collections.
+Duffy’s work is in the collections of The RISD Museum, The Milwaukee Art Museum/Chipstone Foundation, the Heard Museum, Dartmouth College , and in numerous private collections.
 Her work has been written about in the New York Times, Art News, Art on Paper, the Boston Globe, the Village Voice, and many other publications.
-She received her MFA from CUNY Brooklyn College and studied art at the New York Studio School, Hunter College and Rutgers College.
+She received her MFA from CUNY/Brooklyn College and studied art at the New York Studio School, Hunter College and Rutgers College.

 She lives and works in Providence, RI and teaches in the Art Department at Roger

 Williams University in Rhode Island and in the Graduate Program at Vermont College.